gallaugher.com

 There are a number of things you can do.

-4. MBAs should join the Graduate TechClub.
+- MBAs should join the Graduate TechClub.
 Undergrads should join the Information Systems Academy and ACM.
+And also consider joining the Boston College Venture Competition (which has launched multiple businesses that have collectively raised millions in venture capital).
 The IS Department Admin (in Fulton 460) can help you find the way to connect with each of these groups The Clubs host speakers, local site visits, and the graduate club is involved in planning the Cyberposium with Harvard & other leading business schools.
 Cyberposium is the premiere tech conference in the East & a must-attend for anyone serious about leveraging technology.
 Past events have attracted founders & senior executives from leading e-commerce firms worldwide.

-Links to all of these resources are available on the Resources page.
+Links to all of these resources and much nmore are available on the Resources page.

-I see you’ve got an eBay gumball machine in your office.
+I see you’ve got a gumball machine in your office.
 Can I have some of what’s inside of it?

 Sure – that’s why it’s there.
-There is a penny bowl next to it, so you don’t have to pay :) But there’s no gum, just M&Ms. Special bonus, though, they’re custom M&Ms that contain secret messages.
-I won’t tell you what they say, though.
-You’ve got to drop by to find out for yourself.
+There is a penny bowl next to it, so you don’t have to pay 🙂 But there’s no gum, it’s usually just Skittles.

 There’s a rumor you’re blind/legally blind/going blind.
 Is that true?
 Why don’t you wear glasses?
 Come clean with us.